cloudysideup/ai4se-presentation/slides.md

 - create the content for
   - ideation
   - stories for developer work
-  - testing.
+  - testing

-  - “AI4SE solutions can transfer information and insights from one micro-task to others” (Lo, p11).
+- “AI4SE solutions can transfer information and insights from one micro-task to others” (Lo, p11)
-  - insights integrated to create a roadmap for a project.
+  - create a project roadmap with verification by project managers and technical leads
-  While project managers and technical leads would need to verify what is created, would augment and accelerate project management and allow software development teams to think holistically about their projects
+  - accelerate project management
+  - allow software development teams to think holistically about projects

 ---
 layout: cover